 Are your kids acting entitled?
 Raising respectful kids is something that everyone can do.
-We can raising our kids to be responsible adults.
+We can raise our kids to be responsible adults.
 We can even un-spoil our children.
+Yes, It’s possible.

 The two books that I read that have given me a wealth of information are “Love & Logic Parenting early childhood” and “Boundaries for kids.”
 Both books talk about raising your kids to be self-sufficient, successful adults.

 They both say similar things and the main point of both of their books is this… THE ONE RULE FOR RAISING YOUR CHILD TO BE A RESPONSIBLE ADULT IS TO REMEMBER TO let them make mistakes now to prevent them later.
 Feel empathy for them, not anger.
 Teach them by showing them through their mistakes.

 An example of this: If your kids leave their toys around (and they are old enough to know that they need to be put away), tell them that the next time they leave them out, you will have to take them for a day.
 Here’s the kicker… YOU ACTUALLY NEED TO DO THIS! 🙂

 Don’t give them warning after warning- just take it.
 If they leave the Wii remote out after they have gone to bed, take it and put it away in a spot that you can keep it.

 When they ask the next day, have real empathy for them and tell them “I feel sad for you.
 You did not follow the rules and put it away, so now you have lost it for the day.
 I’m sorry that you made that choice.
 I hope that tomorrow you can put it away so that you can play it again!”
 No need to yell or go on & on (& on & on… not like I would EVER do that, right?)
 Just be empathetic to them and remind them of the choice that THEY made.